'I wanted a degree that had weight behind it...'

 Annaleise then moved within Opus to work with its marine and ports team.
 It was an opportunity to gain more experience in corporate finance, an area she had decided to move into.
 ‘Through that time I was doing earthquake-related work.
 Lyttelton Port of Christchurch (LPC) had a significant claim and I was involved in their reinstatement plan, material damage and business interruption claims, and their asset management plan.
 This was fantastic experience as I got to work closely with LPC’s CEO, CFO and lawyers, and with Opus’ ports experts.’

-Annaleise went on to complete a Masters of Applied Finance at Macquarie University in Sydney and plans to stay in Australia and work in project finance, ideally in the public-private partnership sector.
+Annaleise went on to complete a Masters of Applied Finance at Macquarie University in Sydney, and now works as a Senior Consultant in the Valuation and Business Modelling team at Ernst and Young.

 Looking back, she says she enjoyed her studies at UC.
 ‘Like most things in life, it is the people that make the experience far more enjoyable,’ she says.
 ‘The technical content of the courses was great, especially in the final year, and the lecturers made a real effort to apply the theory to industrial situations and make the lectures interesting and fun.’